How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Many customers still want the option to make a payment or ask questions to a live customer service agent.
-After all, a conversation with an employee is often the easiest way to resolve an issue.
 How can organizations take payments over the phone and still keep payment data secure?

 SURVEY SAYS: